 a.
 So they rose early in the morning and went: This showed that they really did believe the prophecy from Jahaziel.
 It was one thing to profess faith among an excited assembly; it was another thing to actually walk out to meet the enemy armies.

 b.
-Believe in the Lord your God, and you shall be established; believe His prophets, and you shall prosper: With this exhortation Jehoshaphat considered believing the prophets of God to be equal to believing the Lord your God Himself.
-This remains true; to believe God’s Word is to believe God Himself.
+Believe in the LORD your God, and you shall be established; believe His prophets, and you shall prosper: With this exhortation, Jehoshaphat showed that he considered believing the prophets of God to be equal to believing the LORD your God Himself.
+This remains true; to believe God’s word is to believe God Himself.

 d.
 Who should praise the beauty of holiness: God’s holiness – His “set-apart-ness” – has a wonderful and distinct beauty about it.
 It is beautiful that God is God and not man; that He is more than the greatest man or a super-man.
 His holy love, grace, justice, and majesty are beautiful.